tschutter/digital-dc-power-supply/README.rst

 transformer, but it seems that I chose the 22V version when sourcing the 3300 |micro| F reservoir capacitor.

-And it seems that I chose the 22V version when assembling the circuit
-board:

-* R10 is 4.7K |ohms|
-* Z1 has been replaced by a wire
-* C7 was not installed
-* R35 was not installed

 Primary Fuse
 ------------